Caddickbrown/Excel-Macros/README.md

 This includes Excel Macros (VBA), VBScripts, or anything else that speeds up work.

+Before I start - and just to set the expectation - I'm aware of these working on Windows and this is what they were built for.
+However, I have no idea if they would/could work anywhere else.
+If someone is able to let me know, great - but otherwise I've no idea.

 The plan is to copy these verbatim and then tweak and cut them down to basic user guide that can be understood by anyone.
 This will give anyone the knowledge I picked up in my first years of coding in an easily digestible format.
 From there I can build out this guide into a bit of an instruction manual.
 There will be a lot of different random macros to begin with - but they will disappear with time and anything that is duplicated will go.

 I'm always up for suggestions, ideas, or recommendations - if you have any feel free to drop me a message on Twitter: [@caddickbrown](https://twitter.com/caddickbrown)